vaibhavb/gensh/README.md

 GenSh is a command-line tool that allows you to generate and execute code using natural language prompts.
 It leverages large language models to translate your queries into Python or shell code and then executes the generated code.

 ## Features
-- Generate and execute Python or shell code from natural language queries
-- Support for multiple LLM backends: OpenAI GPT, Anthropic Claude, and Ollama
-- Web search integration to improve code generation
-- Interactive shell mode
+[x] Generate and execute Python or shell code from natural language queries [x] Support for multiple LLM backends: OpenAI GPT, Anthropic Claude, and Ollama [x] Web search integration to improve code generation [x] Interactive shell mode
-- Command-line execution mode
+[x] Command-line execution mode
-- Batch processing of commands from a file
-- Configurable settings via JSON configuration file
-- Verbose mode for detailed output
+[x] Configurable settings via JSON configuration file [x] Verbose mode for detailed output
-- Error handling and retry logic for code generation
-- Pre-defined templates for common tasks
+[x] Error handling and retry logic for code generation [x] Pre-defined templates for common tasks
-- Logging of language model calls to SQLite database
-- Session-based conversation history
+[x] Logging of language model calls to SQLite database [x] Session-based conversation history
-- API token management using .env file
+[x] API token management using .env file
-- Multiple output formats: text, Markdown, and Word document (docx)

 ## TODO
 - Ask for changes: